getsentry/sentry-javascript/MIGRATION.md

 ## Deprecate @sentry/hub (since 7.15.0) - #5823

-This release deprecates `@sentry/hub` and all of it's exports.
+This release deprecates `@sentry/hub` and all of its exports.
 All of the `@sentry/hub` exports have moved to `@sentry/core`. `@sentry/hub` will be removed in the next major release.

 # Upgrading Sentry Replay (beta, 7.24.0)